Back to Blog

 Where should I go for help?

 First, schedule an appointment with your child’s primary healthcare provider or pediatrician.
-The doctor will first rule out any health conditions that could be causing the symptoms.
-If no conditions are found, your child’s doctor may advise you to take your child to a psychiatrist, psychologist, licensed clinical social worker, or behavioral therapist.
+The doctor will first rule out any physical health conditions that could be causing the symptoms.
+They may also advise you to take your child to a psychiatrist, psychologist, licensed clinical social worker, or behavioral therapist.

 If your child goes to school, the school's staff (counselors, school psychologists, and teachers) may become important members of their treatment team.